Skediaio/literal-sql/README.md

 - Simple, intuitive API using JavaScript template literals
 - SQL-focused development experience
-- Automatic parameter handling to prevent SQL injection (in the JS API, not the CLI)
+- PostgreSQL-compatible parameter handling ($1, $2, etc.) to prevent SQL injection (in the JS API, not the CLI)
+- Parameters returned as an array for direct use with node-postgres
 - Immutable query objects for safe, chainable modifications
 - Clean, formatted SQL output
 - Command-line interface for quickly mocking up queries and modifying existing SQL files